prmr/JetUML/README.md

 ## Download and Installation

-Download the jar file of the [latest release](https://github.com/prmr/JetUML/releases).
+JetUML requires **at least Java 8**.
+To run it on Java 8, download the jar file of the [latest release](https://github.com/prmr/JetUML/releases).
 If your OS environment supports executable jars, simply double-click the jar file to start the application.
-If this is not possible, your can start it from the command line with `java -jar file.jar` (where `file.jar` is the name of the JetUML jar you downloaded). **JetUML requires at least Java 8** and is not yet tested with versions 9 and above.
+If this is not possible, your can start it from the command line with `java -jar file.jar` (where `file.jar` is the name of the JetUML jar you downloaded).

+For instructions on running JetUML will later versions of Java, see the [installation page](docs/install.md).

 ## Privacy Policy and Feedback